-- DHCP relay service applies to DHCP client requests received on any configured VLAN, both the management VLAN and non-management VLANs. - This command is used to configure DHCP relay for host devices attached to the switch.
-If DHCP relay service is enabled (using the ip dhcp relay information option command), and this switch sees a DHCP client request, it inserts its own IP address into the request so that the DHCP server will know the subnet where the client is located.
+- DHCP relay service applies to DHCP client requests received on the specified VLAN. - This command is used to configure DHCP relay for host devices attached to the switch.
+If DHCP relay service is enabled, and this switch sees a DHCP client request, it inserts its own IP address into the request so that the DHCP server will know the subnet where the client is located.
 Then, the switch forwards the packet to a DHCP server on another network.
 When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a DHCP response back to the DHCP relay agent (i.e., this switch).
-This switch then passes the DHCP response received from the server to the client. - You must specify the IP address for at least one active DHCP server.
+This switch then passes the DHCP response received from the server to the client.

+You must specify the IP address for at least one active DHCP server.
 Otherwise, the switch's DHCP relay agent will not be able to forward client requests to a DHCP server.
 Up to five DHCP servers can be specified in order of preference.